Cardiovascular Technology Schools

 Cardiovascular Technology Core & Elective Courses

 The Joint Review Committee on Education in Cardiovascular Technology (JRC-CVT) has provided the curriculum guidelines for cardiovascular technologist training.
 These standards suggest that programs must cover basic units of instruction—including cardiac and vascular knowledge—and clinical practicums to become accredited.
-The JRC-CVT outlines four steps to become an accredited program:
+The JRC-CVT also provides examples of how these units of education should be organized in an accredited program:

 Though there is flexibility in which primary and clinical skills are covered in any given program, the cardiac and vascular units are required for program accreditation.